3kh0/ext-remover/README.md

 ## CAUB *Prevent Updates*

 This exploit keeps your Chromebook downgraded (or on the current version) without automatic updates screwing you over.
 This exploit was found by Catakang#0987.
 Using onc files, you can convince your Chromebook that the WiFi that you're connected to is pay-to-use (like a hotspot using data), and thus it will not check for updates.
+### Note
+Do **_NOT_** leave your Chromebook on a new WiFi network for more then a day without redoing the process unless you also have CAUB Flags.
+Even if you do have both, it can't hurt to be safe when taking your chromebook somewhere new.

 ### Requirements
 - Access to `chrome://network#state`